bcosca/fatfree/readme.md

 So we've established our first route.
 But that won't do much, except to let F3 know that there's a process that will handle it and there's some text to display on the user's Web browser.
 If you have a lot more pages on your site, you need to set up different routes for each group.
 For now, let's keep it simple.
 To instruct the framework to start waiting for requests, we issue the `$f3->run()` command.

+Can't Get the Example Running?
+If you're having trouble getting this simple program to run on your server, you may have to tweak your Web server settings a bit.
+Take a look at the sample Apache configuration in the following section (along with the Nginx and Lighttpd equivalents).

 ## Routing Engine

 ### Overview